 If the German parent of the child was born outside Germany after the 31st December 1999, the child will only obtain German citizenship when its birth is registered in Germany before the child’s first birthday.

 In order to register the birth of your child, please book an appointment for a name declaration/birth registration on our website.
 There, you can also find general information about the procedure.

-If you would like to submit your name declaration with one of our Honorary Consuls, please contact us beforehand:
+If you would like to submit your application for birth registration with one of our Honorary Consuls or in cases involving surrogacy, please contact us beforehand:

 In German law a child whose parents are married at the time of the child’s birth and who bear a married name (Ehename) will obtain the parents’ married name as birth name.
 In cases where the parents are married, but do not have a married name, or when the parents are not married and another name as the mother’s surname is desired as the child’s surname, the parents will have to make a name declaration as part of the birth registration.
 Please refer to the “name declaration” leaflet for further information.

 At the appointment, the following documents are required as originals and two photocopies each:

 - Completed form (please write in capital letters in German and do not sign the form yet) which can be downloaded below (available in German only)